appwrite/rfc/018-custom-id-support.md

 - Cannot contain any other special characters
 - If ID already exists, it will throw an error

+### UI Changes

+With support for Custom ID, certain services that already have Name becomes confusing and not so useful.
+So we suggest following changes.

+Services that have names where we are depricating name field and use ID instead.
+Where ID will not be set to auto generate, but can choose to auto generate

+1. Project
+2. Platform
+3. Function
+4. Collection
+5. API Key
+6. Webhook
+7. Team

+Services where we are deciding to set ID field to auto generate as default
+1. Users
+2. File
+3. Membership
+4. Execution

+While deciding where to set auto generation by default, we have considered the volume of data that might be inserted as well as the importance and use cases of id.
+For example, Projects, platforms, Functions, etc, will be few in numbers and their IDs will be used extensively in APIs so are not set to auto generate by default.
+However, services like Users, File, Execution will be huge in numbers and IDs are not use extensively, are set to auto generate by default.

 ### Prior art

 [prior-art]: #prior-art